Many talented and creative people experience impostor feelings and beliefs about themselves, despite their accomplishments.

 “I can be very hard on myself.
 I convince myself that I’m fooling people.
 Or, I convince myself that people like the book for the wrong reasons.”

-He also commented, “The writing itself is no big deal.
+He also said, “The writing itself is no big deal.
 The editing, and even more than that, the self-doubt, is excruciatingly impossible.
 Profound, bottomless self-doubt: it has no value, what’s the point?
 In a way, that takes up as much time as anything else.”

 Do you relate to those ideas and feelings?
 Or these: